Improve College Students’ Well-Being with Balanced Time Perspective and Mindfulness

 Mindfulness stresses present moment awareness, minimizing focus on past memories and

 future planning.
 But, to effectively navigate the environment it is necessary to remember past experiences and project future consequences of behavior.
 So, there is a need to be balanced such that the amount of attention focused on the past, present, and future is balanced.
-This has been termed as balanced time perspective.
-It is possible that mindfulness helps balance time perspective or that it might even overly emphasize the present moment to the detriment of balance.
-The relationship of mindfulness to this balanced time perspective has not been previously investigated.
+This has been termed as balance time perspective.
+Mindfulness helps improve balanced time perspective and improve well-being.
+The relationship of mindfulness and balanced time perspective with psychological well-being needs further investigation.

 CMCS – Center for Mindfulness and Contemplative Studies